Iss Pyaar Ko Kya Naam Doon 3 To Replace Pardes Mein Hai Mera Dil; On Air Date Revealed!

 ASR-Chandini Love Story

 Coming back to Barun and Shivani's characters...
-Barun will be seen playing an anti-hero (Advay Singh Raizada-ASR), while Shivan will be seen as Chandini, ASR's love interest.
+Barun will be seen playing an anti-hero (Advay Singh Raizada-ASR), while Shivani will be seen as Chandini, ASR's love interest.

-ASR Is Confused Character
+ASR Is A Confused Character

-Apparently, in the show, ASR will be seen confused all the time, especially regarding his food.
+Apparently, in the show, ASR will be seen confused all the time, especially about his food.
 He would have suffered a trauma in the past.
 (Image Source: Instagram)

 The actors of IPKKND have already started shooting.
-Although Barun and IPKKND fans loved the promo/music videos which were released recently, they were not happy with Barun and Shivani's pairing.
+Although, Barun and IPKKND fans loved the promo/music videos which were released recently, they were not happy with Barun and Shivani's pairing.

 Barun had also said in a few interviews that the fans should move on.
 Both Shivani and Barun hope the fans love their chemistry (just like they loved Barun and Sanaya's pairing).

-Apparently, the show will have Randeep Malik, who will be seen playing Barun's brother, while Ketki Kadam will be seen as the sister to Shivani's character.
+Apparently, the show will have Randeep Malik, who will be seen playing Barun's brother, while Ketki Kadam will be seen as sister to Shivani's character.
 Sameer Dharmadhikari and Mitali Nag will also be seen playing the pivotal roles.

 Ritu Shivpuri, who was last seen in 24: Season 2, has also been roped in to play the female lead's mother.
 On the sets pictures were recently revealed in which Ritu was seen shooting with Shivani.
 It is also said that Juhi Aslam has been approached for the show.